sraphs/gdk/internal/website/content/howto/pubsub/subscribe.md

 toc: true
 ---

-Subscribing to receive message from a topic with the Go CDK takes three steps:
+Subscribing to receive message from a topic with the GDK takes three steps:

 1. [Open a subscription][] to a topic with the Pub/Sub service of your choice (once per subscription).